riverhuang-batam/course-web-beginner-batam/modules/react-lifecycle-1/README.md

 #### Unmounting

 5. `componentWillUnmount`
-    this method will be run before DOM is to be removed. usually being used to prevent memory leak or slow performance
+    this method will be run before DOM is to be removed.
+To stop other process who no needed to prevent prevent memory leak or slowing app performance.